-Speculations about autonomous AI assume simplistic theories of motivation; and mistakenly confuse those with ethical theories.
+Speculations about autonomous AI assume simplistic theories of motivation.
+They also confuse those with ethical theories.
 Building AI systems on these ideas would produce monsters.

 AI theories of motivation

 Usually, for an event to count as an action, it has to have a motivation.
-The meaning of “motivation” is unclear, and so is its nature.
+It is unclear what “motivation” means, or how motivations work.
 There are many conflicting theories, all dubious.
 Only two are influential in artificial intelligence research.

 -